learning-zone/css-basics/README.md

 img { display: block ; }
 ```

-#### Q. What is graceful degradation?
-In case the component fails, it will continue to work properly in the presence of a graceful degradation.
-The latest browser application is used when a webpage is designed.
-As it is not available to everyone, there is a basic functionality, which enables its use to a wider audience.
-In case the image is unavailable for viewing, text is shown with the alt tag.

-#### Q. What is progressive enhancement?
-* It’s an alternative to graceful degradation, which concentrates on the matter of the web.
-    The functionality is same, but it provides an extra edge to users having the latest bandwidth.
-    It has been into prominent use recently with mobile internet connections expanding their base.

 #### Q. What is progressive rendering?

 * Progressive rendering is the name given to techniques used to improve the performance of a webpage (in particular, improve perceived load time) to render content for display as quickly as possible.